sehansen/ramblings/Readme.md

 ## Random Walk Probs

 Recursively compute the probability of a random walk on $\mathbb{N} \union \left\{0\right\}$ being at number $k$ in generation $n$, with $k=0$ absorbing.
 Due to the stupid non-memoized recursive algorithm, this is $O\left(2^{n}\right)$!

+## Noisy Step

+Played around a tiny bit with how easy a step function is to recognize in presence of noise.
+Turns out it's very easy when you know exactly when the step occurs.
+Next step would be having an unknown step time.